keremciu/mini-kanban/README.md

 ## Usage

 It's a web-application and keeps your data inside localStorage.
-You can use as a real application as long as GitHub serves open-source projects :)
+You can use as a real application as long as GitHub serves open-source projects on [http://kerem.ws/mini-kanban](http://kerem.ws/mini-kanban).

 ## Install & Run